-Safeguarding and promoting the welfare of children (Students, including Adults) is the responsibility of everyone working with young people.
-The Education Act 2002 section 175 places a duty on the Lead Teacher and Governing Body to ensure their functions are carried out with a view to safeguarding and promoting the welfare of children (Including all students under our care).
+Safeguarding and promoting the welfare of children (Students, including vulnerable adults) is the responsibility of everyone working with young people.
+The Education Act 2002 section 175 places a duty on the Lead Teacher and Governing Body to ensure their functions are carried out with a view to safeguarding and promoting the welfare of children (Including all students under our care, regardless of age).